-- Most dirt can be removed from dry sacks and stuff sacks by simply hosing them out.
+- Most dirt can be removed from dry bags and stuff sacks by simply hosing them out.

-- If you have more persistent stains, wash the dry sacks/stuff sacks/compression sacks by hand in Wilderness Wash, rinse them thoroughly and air-dry them.
+- If you have more persistent stains, wash the dry bags/stuff sacks/compression sacks by hand in a mild soap such as Wilderness Wash, rinse them thoroughly and air-dry them.

 - Washing removes fine-grain sand (which works like sandpaper between the fibers) and prevents oily stains from soaking through face fabrics and causing coatings to delaminate.